UK College of Holistic Training, 27 Old Gloucester Street, London WC1N 3AX

 One of the difficulties in accepting a course written by someone else is establishing that the course is their original work and they have not used any copyrighted material without permission.
 Course authors need to be very aware of plagiarism and copyright infringement.
 In the past we have had courses submitted to us that were clearly in breach of copyright, even containing illustrations copied from books with no permission or acknowledgement.
 Obviously, such material would be unacceptable.

 Q.30 Do you provide references for employers or other colleges?

 A.30 It is usually difficult to do this because, if you are a distance learning student, we have not met you personally and we have not observed you practising the techniques you are learning.
 Also, we may no longer have your written assignments and so may not be able to refer to them to comment on how you approached your studies.
-Any reference we write would have to emphasise that the course was by distance learning.
-Most employers or college admissions tutors prefer references from people who have known the applicant personally, and will give those references much more weight than references from someone who has never seen you.
+To be fair, any reference we write would have to mention that the course was by distance learning.
+Most employers or college admissions tutors prefer references from people who have known the applicant personally, or who have tutored them in person, and will give those references much more weight than references from someone who has never seen you.

 Q.31 Can you help me qualify as a psychologist, psychiatrist or psychoanalyst?